DanielPSaul/DanielPSaul/README.md

 **Packages:** tidyverse, xml2, tibble, rvest

-**Description:** This case study was conducted as part of my midterm exam requirement for an Business Intelligence course I took at UGA.
+**Description:** This case study was conducted as part of my midterm exam requirement for a Business Intelligence course I took at UGA.
 We were tasked with web scraping video game data from OpenCritic, a video game critic blog, and making video game sale strategy recommendations for GameStop.
 Web scraping was done with R and the descriptive visualizations were created in Tableau to help further enhance my analysis.
 The web scraping code and full report are included in the repository.

 <br>

 ### March Madness Prediction
 [![](https://img.shields.io/badge/GitHub-View_on_GitHub-6e5494?logo=GitHub)](https://github.com/DanielPSaul/MarchMadnessPrediction)

-**Concepts:**
+**Concepts:** Machine Learning, Data Visualization, Data Analysis

-**Software & Languages:**
+**Software & Languages:** Tableau, R

-**Packages:**
+**Packages:** tidyverse, rvest, caret, dbplyer, corrplot

-**Description:**
+**Description:** This report was conducted as part of a group project for a Business Intelligence course I took at UGA.
+My group and I were tasked with picking any current topic and making a prediction of some sort with it.
+Every spring, the popular Men's NCAA March Madness basketball tournament is played and millions of fans create brackets and compete to see who can predict a winner.
+Our group decided it was the perfect time to attempt to predict a March Madness winner with machine learning methods.
+We sourced our data from Kaggle, created descriptive visualizations with Tableau, and made a traditional OLS regression model with R running repeatedly to predict the most tournament wins.
+We trained the model on data from the 2015 - 2019 seasons and tested the moddel on the 2021 season.
+Our model yielded 34% more points than the average bracket and has a meaningful impact on bracket performance as a result.

 <br>